Iterable/how-we-work/teams.md

 ## Data Science

-The Data Science team works on the Intelligence Suite, which aims to use machine intelligence to unlock business value and drive engagement across channels by
+The Data Science team works on the Intelligence Suite, using machine intelligence to unlock business value and drive engagement across channels by

-- Elevating the level of their regular tasks, freeing them from manually crafting marketing tactics as they begin to trust the intelligent automation more
+- Elevating the level of regular tasks for marketers, freeing them from manually crafting tactics as they begin to trust the intelligent automation more
 - Modeling the dynamic preferences of their audience more accurately and provide deeper, actionable insight into the efficacy of their campaigns across channels
 - Engaging their users more meaningfully with personalized dialogue and engagement